- Awesome WM Widgets

 ToDo Widget

-This widget displays a list of to do items and allows to mark item as done/undone, delete an item and create new ones:
+This widget displays a list of todo items and allows marking item as done/undone, delete an item and create new ones:

 Installation